InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/travis.rst

     (**A**)
 2. The developer creates a *branch* and clones it, e.g. ``1-fix``, in order to make changes (**B**)
-4. When a stack image needs to be deployed the developer needs to build their own stack image, which is pushed to Docker hub (**C**) providing suitable *build-args*, as shown (**D**).
+4. When a stack image needs to be tested the developer needs to build their own stack image, which is pushed to Docker hub (**C**) providing suitable *build-args*, as shown (**D**).
-5. Upon conclusion a *pull-request* on the stack repository propagates the changes back to the XChem repo.
+5. Upon conclusion of development  a *pull-request* on the stack repository propagates the changes back to the XChem repo.

+..  _everything-example:

 Developing Everything Example
 -----------------------------